agabor/recolorimage/README.md

 # Image Recolor

-Recolor images online to fit your website's color scheme!
-Upload any image, set your websites color palette, and hit recolor.
+Recolor images online to match your website's color scheme!
+Simply upload any image, select your color palette, and click the recolor button.

-# Luminance and Hue Palette

-s you can see in the app we use two separate palettes for coloring the image, the luminance (or grayscale) and the hue (or color) palette.
-The recoloring process adjusts the lightness of each pixel to the luminance palette, and the color will be adjusted based on the hue palette.
-Pixels that do not have a matching color (within a threshold) on the hue palette will be left grayscale.
-The term grayscale might be a bit missleading, as the luminance palette can have a color component (for example [Sepia](https://en.wikipedia.org/wiki/Sepia_(color))) if tha lightness value varies.

-# Improving the result
-If you have recolored an image and you are not completly satisfied with the result, you can try disablein colors from your hue palette by clicking on them.
-This will force the algorithm to use an other color instead.
+## How It Works

+The app uses two separate color palettes to transform your images:

+1. **Luminance Palette** - Controls the brightness levels in your image
+2. **Hue Palette** - Determines the actual colors used in your image

+When you recolor an image, the app adjusts each pixel in two ways:
+- The brightness of each pixel is mapped to your luminance palette
+- The color of each pixel is matched to the closest color in your hue palette

+Pixels that don't closely match any color in your hue palette will use colors from the luminance palette instead.
+Note that the luminance palette can include color variations (like [Sepia](https://en.wikipedia.org/wiki/Sepia_(color))), not just pure grayscale.

+## Improving Your Results

+If you're not completely satisfied with how your image looks after recoloring, try these tips:

+- **Disable specific colors**: Click on any color in your hue palette to disable it.
+This forces the app to use other colors instead.
+- **Adjust the advanced settings**: Fine-tune the recoloring process using the advanced options described below.

-# Advanced Settings
+## Advanced Settings

-The application provides advanced settings that allow you to fine-tune the recoloring process:
+Click the "Show Advanced Settings" button below the color palettes to access these options:

-## Hue Threshold (degrees)
+### Hue Threshold (degrees)
-This setting controls how close a pixel's hue needs to be to a color in your hue palette to be considered a match.
+Controls how closely a pixel's color must match your hue palette to use that color.

-- Higher values (up to 180°) will match more pixels to your hue palette colors, resulting in more colorful images
+- **Higher values** (up to 180°): More pixels will match your hue palette colors, creating more colorful images
-- Lower values (closer to 1°) require more exact matches, resulting in fewer colored pixels and more grayscale areas
+- **Lower values** (closer to 1°): Requires closer color matches, resulting in more grayscale areas
-- Default: 60°
+- **Default**: 60°

-## Grayscale Threshold
+### Grayscale Threshold
-This determines how colorful a pixel needs to be to not be considered grayscale.
+Determines which pixels are treated as having no color (grayscale).

-- Higher values treat more pixels as grayscale (even somewhat colorful ones)
+- **Higher values**: More pixels are treated as grayscale, even somewhat colorful ones
-- Lower values only treat truly gray/black/white pixels as grayscale
+- **Lower values**: Only truly gray/black/white pixels are treated as grayscale
-- Default: 30
+- **Default**: 30

-## Use Luminance Palette Only
+### Use Luminance Palette Only
-When enabled, this option maps all pixels to your luminance palette without using the hue palette.
+When enabled, this option ignores the hue palette completely.

-- Useful for creating monochromatic or duotone effects
+- Creates monochromatic or duotone effects
-- The resulting image will follow the color scheme of your luminance palette
+- The image will follow only the color scheme of your luminance palette
-- All color information from the original image is discarded
+- All original color information is discarded

-To access these settings, click the "Show Advanced Settings" button below the color palettes.
+- Useful for creating stylized, limited-color images